 What happens after rehab is always dependent on the person.
 The rehab should always offer follow-up care recommendations and referrals, but the client is never obligated to maintain treatment.

-People ending rehab must remember one profound fact — those who enjoy longer periods of substance-free time have engaged in longer periods of treatment.
+People ending rehab must remember one profound fact3 — those who enjoy longer periods of substance-free time have engaged in longer periods of treatment.
 Because of the structure of addiction treatment, rehab never has to end.

 A person can always continue attending some level of outpatient therapy, some level of medication management with a prescriber, and involvement with the recovery community through support groups and recovery-oriented activities.
 Continuing with aftercare and follow up services will not guarantee sobriety, but it will greatly improve results.